 Leeds City Council and the NHS fund a single point of access for information, advice and support for carers and professionals who work with carers.
 Carers Leeds is the organisation who currently provides this service under a contract with Leeds City Council.

-The contract with Carers Leeds will end on 31st March 2019 and we have to make sure that we adhere to the law in terms of identifying a service provider to deliver the service after that date.
-This means that through 2018 there was an opportunity for organisations, including Carers Leeds, to submit an application to run the service.
+The contract with Carers Leeds will end on 31st March 2019.
+We have to make sure that we identify a service provider to deliver the service after that date.
+This means that through 2018 there was an opportunity for organisations, to submit an application to run the service.
+This includes Carers Leeds.

 Our review has concluded that we should continue to fund a single point of access to information, advice, and support for carers and for professionals who work with carers.

 We wanted to give people an opportunity to tell us about the things that they think are important, which might include things we have not covered in the review.